 - The acquisition of voting rights enabling or preventing the passage of any class of resolution governing the affairs of the qualifying entity.

-The Bill as originally published also proposed that an acquisition of 15 per cent or more of votes or shares in a qualifying entity would be a “notifiable acquisition” – not a trigger event in itself, but one which must be notified so that an assessment could be made of whether there was a trigger event.
+The Bill as originally published also proposed that an acquisition of 15 per cent or more of voting rights or shares in a qualifying entity would be a “notifiable acquisition” – not a trigger event in itself, but one which must be notified so that an assessment could be made of whether there was a trigger event.
 However, the 15 per cent threshold was removed from the Bill shortly before it received Royal Assent, so transactions at this level do not require mandatory notification under the Act.
 It appears this change was prompted by a concern that the threshold was disproportionate, noting that mandatory notification under the US CFIUS regime, for example, starts at 25 per cent.

 The trigger events described above also apply to target entities that are not active in a qualifying sector – however, in those cases the notification is voluntary rather than mandatory.